 Sections 368(b)(1) and (c) prohibit, among other things, negligently permitting an elder to be placed in a situation in which their person or health is endangered.
-While there are not cases on point for § 368, the statutory language is identical to the child endangerment statute at Pen C § 273a(a) and (b), discussed
+While there are not cases on point for § 368, the statutory language is identical to the child endangerment statute at Pen C § 273a(a) and (b), discussed above.
+Therefore the analysis under the categorical approach should be the same for both statutes.
+The Ninth Circuit found that no conviction of §§ 273a(a) or (b) is a crime of violence, because the minimum conduct is negligence and the statute is indivisible.
+In addition, no conviction of § 273(a) or (b) should be held a crime involving moral turpitude, because the minimum conduct is negligence and the statute is indivisible.
+The same should be true for §§ 368(b)(1) and (c).

-PC §§ 459, 460(a), (b) Burglary, residential or commercial Neither residential nor commercial burglary is an aggravated felony as burglary, a crime of violence, attempted theft, or any other category, for any purpose, even if a sentence of a year or more was imposed.
-A Neither is conviction of residential or commercial burglary a crime involving moral turpitude.
+PC §§ 459, 460(a), (b) Burglary, residential or commercial.
+Neither residential nor commercial burglary is an aggravated felony as burglary, a crime of violence, attempted theft, or any other category, for any purpose, even if a sentence of a year or more was imposed.
+Neither is conviction of residential or commercial burglary a crime involving moral turpitude.

 PC § 459.5 Shoplifting Not an aggravated felony (it has a 6 month maximum).
-The Ninth Circuit held that a lawful entry with mere intent to commit theft is not a crime involving moral turpitude (CIMT), 48 so Pen C § 459.5 lawful entry intending to take property should not be.
-But because CIMT law is volatile, if avoiding a CIMT is critical, consider other options for a new charge (§§ 460(b), 496, 530.5).
+The Ninth Circuit held that a lawful entry with mere intent to commit theft is not a crime involving moral turpitude (CIMT), 50 so Pen C § 459.5 lawful entry intending to take property should not be.
+But because CIMT law is volatile, if avoiding a CIMT is critical, consider other options for a new charge (Pen C §§ 460(b), 496, 530.5, Veh C § 10851).

 PC § 466 Possess burglary tools, intend to enter a building, vehicle, etc. Not an aggravated felony, because it lacks the elements and has a six month maximum sentence.
-Not a crime involving moral turpitude (CIMT) because intent to unlawfully enter any building, vehicle, etc., with no intent to commit a further crime is not a CIMT.49
+Not a crime involving moral turpitude (CIMT) because intent to unlawfully enter any building, vehicle, etc., with no intent to commit a further crime is not a CIMT.51